Web Design

 Following the Test feedback, there would be need for the design to be further improved.

 Communication is very essential to the success of a project.
-I realized that clear communication with my colleague would save a lot in both time and resource(s).
+I realised that clear communication with my colleague would save a lot in both time and resource(s).

 📸 Credits: Daria Nepriakhina, Paola Aguilar & Warren Wong via Unsplash